Sligo Castle: History

 On 9 December 1294, after the forces of Richard de Burgh, Earl of Ulster, destroyed Sligo castle, John fitz Thomas captured the earl, and imprisoned him in Lea castle for three months until he relinquished all authority over fitz Thomas in Connacht.
 Fitz Thomas was summoned before King Edward I the following July and allowed to return home only after agreeing to strict conditions of behavior.

 In the 1530s, the O'Conors Sligo held the rebuilt castle "...but generally in subjection to the O'Donnells, princes of Tyrconnell, to whom that castle, and the territory of Carbury in Sligo originally belonged."

-Stone Fort was built on the site after the 1641 rebellion.
+A stone fort was built on the site after the 1641 rebellion.

-Described by soldiers during the siege of 1691 as "the crazie castle".
+It was described by soldiers during the siege of 1691 as "the crazie castle".